TatianaG-ka/migration-cypress-to-playwright/README.md

 ## From Cypress to Playwright - cost, migration steps, timeline and AI tools

-But what about the existing projects that are already using Cypress?
-Many teams are intrigued by Playwright, but their testing suite is already written in Cypress.
-The transition seems scary and expensive - the costs include:

 Rewriting the "tests infrastructure":
 - Custom commands, shared utilities like authentication, and generation of test data